raygesualdo/github-pr-opener/README.md

 To github.com:username/reponame.git
 ```

-This repository includes code examples of how to parse this output and open the URL on Mac OS X.
+This repository includes code examples of how to parse this output and open the URL on macOS.

 ## Languages